HMCS Saskatoon (MM 709): Construction and career

 Saskatoon once again deployed to Operation Caribbe, departing CFB Esquimalt on 20 February 2017.
 While taking part in the operation, Saskatoon intercepted a small vessel carrying roughly 660 kg of cocaine on 12 March in cooperation with the United States Coast Guard.
 On 6 April, Saskatoon moved to intercept a fishing vessel off in international waters, launching its rigid-hulled inflatable boat (RHIB) with United States Coast Guard personnel embarked.
 Upon boarding the vessel, Saskatoon's crew retrieved eleven bales of cocaine, totaling 464 kg and arrested three people.
 A week later, Saskatoon moved to intercept two more vessels in international waters.
 Upon approaching the suspected vessels, 750 kg of cocaine was dumped by the occupants and while one of the vessels was caught the other escaped.
 Saskatoon returned to CFB Esquimalt on 28 April 2017.

 In July 2019 Saskatoon was laid up in Victoria, British Columbia's Upper Harbour for six months of maintenance.
 Scheduled to return to service in February 2020, Saskatoon received planned upgrades to its hull, galley, HVAC, and fire fighting system.
 From February to May 2021, Saskatoon and sister ship Brandon deployed as part of Operation Caribbe, taking part in the interception of illicit drugs off the coasts of the Pacific coast of Mexico and Central America.
 Saskatoon seized an estimated 200 million dollars of illicit drugs.
 From February to May 2022, Saskatoon and sister ship Yellowknife deployed as part of Operation Caribbe, taking part in the interception of illicit drugs off the coasts of the Eastern Pacific.

+In July 2025 it was announced that HMCS Saskatoon and seven of her sister ships would be decommissioned before the end of the year.
+The ship was decommissioned on 29 September 2025 at Esquimalt.